 In 1933, Mr. Thomas Dewhurst (1881-1973), then President of the Institute of Petroleum in UK, organised what was to become the first World Petroleum Congress.
 The Dewhurst Lecture is a tribute to him and to the person asked to deliver the Dewhurst Lecture.

-As an organisation, we use the Dewhurst Lecture to celebrate scientific and technological excellence in the petroleum industry.
+The World Petroleum Council uses the Dewhurst Lecture to celebrate an outstanding individual for their scientific and technological excellence in the petroleum industry.
 The recipients of the award are well known throughout the industry and have demonstrated unusually high achievements over many years.

-In 2017, the Dewhurst Award was awarded to Rex W Tillerson
+In 2017, the Dewhurst Award was presented to Rex W Tillerson

-Rex W. Tillerson, USA Secretary of State and past Chairman and Chief Executive Officer of Exxon Mobil Corporation, was recognised for his “outstanding contribution to the oil and gas industry” with the highest honour of the World Petroleum Council, the Dewhurst Award.
+At the 22nd World Petroleum Congress in Istanbul in July 2017, Rex W. Tillerson, then US Secretary of State and past Chairman and Chief Executive Officer of Exxon Mobil Corporation, was recognised for his “outstanding contribution to the oil and gas industry” with the highest honour of the World Petroleum Council, the Dewhurst Award.
 This distinguished lifetime achievement award celebrates his exceptional leadership of the largest publicly traded oil and gas company in the world over the past 10 years.
-H.E.
-Tillerson is only the tenth recipient of the Dewhurst Award in the history of the WPC.
+Rex Tillerson was only the tenth recipient of the Dewhurst Award in the history of the WPC.

 H.E.
 Ali Al-Naimi, Saudi Arabia's Minister of Petroleum and Mineral Resources. - The 7th Dewhurst Lecture - presented in Madrid 2008.